Staff at Queens Hotel, Southsea take part in 'interactive' training session enjoying cocktails and 'delicious' food

-Queens Hotel, Southsea plays host to 'interactive' training session which sees staff indulge in cocktails and 'delicious' food
+Queens Hotel in Southsea plays host to 'interactive' training session which sees staff indulge in cocktails and 'delicious' food

-RESTAURANT and bar staff at The Queens Hotel were given a chance to ‘kick back’ for the day last Thursday and reverse the roles in a unique training session.
+RESTAURANT and bar staff at The Queens Hotel were given a chance to ‘kick back’ for the day and reverse their roles.

 With so many new members joining the hotel in recent times, training manager Jodie Chamberlain said it gave staff the chance to see things from the customer’s point of view.